argoproj-archive/docs/content/yaml/argo_tutorial_5_deploy_stateful_odoo_app_rds.md

 This tutorial assumes the following:

 * You have successfully [installed Argo](https://argoproj.github.io/argo-site/get-started/installation).
-* You have integrated Argo with the sample odoo repo at [https://github.com/argoproj/ci-workflow](https://github.com/argoproj/ci-workflow)
+* You have integrated Argo with the sample odoo repo at [https://github.com/argoproj/odoo-app](https://github.com/argoproj/odoo-app)
 * You have [created an AWS RDS database instance of type "PostgreSQL"](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html).
 Make sure you've taken all default parameters and that Argo can access the database endpoint.

 ## About the YAML Files

-This stateful app deployment with AWS RDS uses the following YAML file from the repo at  [https://github.com/argoproj/odoo-app](https://github.com/argoproj/odoo-app/.argo):
+This stateful app deployment with AWS RDS uses the following YAML file in the `.argo` directory from the repo at  [https://github.com/argoproj/odoo-app](https://github.com/argoproj/odoo-app):

 * ` odoo-with-rds.yaml` - defines a workflow with one step - "`deploy-odoo`" which is of type `deployment`.
 This step deploys the Odoo app server.
 Argo deployment YAMLs internally maps to Kubernetes deployment and service YAMLs.
 For more details on the Argo YAML DSL, see [Argo YAML DSL Reference](./../yaml/dsl_reference_intro.md).

 Because the deployment needs to persist data, you must first create a volume to store the data.
 The ` odoo-with-rds.yaml` file already specifies a named volume `odoo-rds`.
-For further details about specifying volumes for a deployment, see [Adding a Volume as Storage for Deployment](#/docs;doc=yaml%2Fex_add_volume_deployment.md).
+For further details about specifying volumes for a deployment, see [Adding a Volume as Storage for Deployment](./ex_add_volume_deployment.md).

 NOTE: You can also create named volumes from the Argo Web UI.
 Go to **Navigation Bar** > **Infrastructure** > **Volumes** and create two EBS volumes called "`odoo`" and "`postgres`" of 1 GB size each.